aquevadis/bg-koka-admin-esp/README.md

 - "admin_flag" - default `@css/ban`
 - "hide_from_spectator_list" - Whether to hide the Admin that is using the ESP from a cheats spectator's list(tested on neverlose)
 - "allow_esp_when_dead" - Wether to allow the dead admins to enter esp
-- "skip_spectating_espers" - Skip force hidding ESP if spectating admin has enabled ESP
+- "skip_spectating_espers" - Skip force hidding glowing props if spectating admin has enabled ESP